mcthomas/useful-scripts/README.md

 Configuration:

-* Adjust the dimensions of the album art (the two calls to viu) to ensure a square appearance with your terminal emulator's line spacing
+* Adjust the dimensions of the album art (the two calls to `viu`) to ensure a square appearance with your terminal emulator's line spacing
 * Configure a valid path to album-art.applescript, e.g. ~/Library/Scripts/album-art.applescript

+Usage: `np`

 ```ZSH
 np() {